‘Time to act, not find fault,’ says health ministry on Nizamuddin cases

 New Delhi, Mar 31: The Centre said the Delhi government was taking necessary action to deal with the containment of Covid-19 spread in Delhi's Nizamuddin, where at least twenty four people were reported to have picked up the deadly infection.

-"We all need to understand and appreciate that this is not the time to do any fault-finding or otherwise.
-It is important for us to act to contain the spread of disease in any area which reports a positive case," said Lav Agarwal, joint secretary, while underlining that it is implementing rigorous contact tracing and cluster containment strategies.
+"With respect to the Nizamuddin area, we all need to understand and appreciate that this is not the time to do fault finding.
+What is important for us is to take action as per our containment process in whatever areas we find a case," Agarwal said at a press briefing.

 Govt gets cracking on visa violators after Nizamuddin fiasco